YanzhaoW/Neuland_sim/README.md

 ## More information
-For more information about installation of `FairRoot` or `R3BRoot`, please visit following websites:
+For more information about the installation of `FairRoot` or `R3BRoot`, please visit the following websites:
 - <https://github.com/FairRootGroup/FairRoot>
 - <https://github.com/R3BRootGroup/R3BRoot>
 - <https://github.com/R3BRootGroup/R3BRoot/wiki/Installation>